-Michael Davie in "Going from A to Z forever" (an article on the recently released 2nd edn of the Oxford English Dictionary), The Age, Saturday Extra, 1 April 1989, writes of his visit to the dictionary section of Oxford University Press:
+Michael Davie in 'Going from A to Z forever' (an article on the 2nd edition of the Oxford English Dictionary), Age, Saturday Extra, 1 April 1989, writes of his visit to the dictionary section of Oxford University Press:

 Before I left, Weiner [one of the two editors of the OED] said he remembered how baffled he had been the first time he heard an Australian talk about the 'arvo'.
 Australians used the -o suffix a lot, he reflected.
 Arvo, smoko, garbo, journo.
 But not all -o words were Australian, said Simpson [the other of the two editors]: eg 'aggro' and 'cheapo'.
 I asked if they were familiar with the Oz usage 'acco', meaning 'academic'.
 They liked that.
 I hoped, after I left, they would enter it on one of their little slips and add it to their gigantic compost heap - a candidate for admission to the next edition.